-Few weeks ago, one of my clients started seeing spike in referral traffic in Google Analytics.
-Of course he got excited, thinking that his website is getting popular, people are linking and visitors are coming.
-Unfortunately that wasn`t true.
-You don`t have to be a Google Analytics expert to see that all the traffic my client was so excited about was, in fact referral spam.
+A few weeks ago, one of my clients started seeing a spike in referral traffic in Google Analytics.
+Of course, he got excited, thinking that his website is getting popular, people are linking and visitors are coming.
+Unfortunately, that wasn’t true.

+You don’t need to be a Google Analytics expert to see that all the traffic my client was so excited about was, in fact, referral spam.
 Referral spam is used as a lead generation technique or as a way to drive traffic to shady websites and gain affiliate commission.
-In this article you`ll learn how exactly referral spam works and how to recognize it in your Google Analytics account.
+In this article, you’ll learn how exactly referral spam works and how to recognize it in your Google Analytics account.

 Types of Referral Spam